FAQs about the DP open book exam pilots

 Will students be allowed to use digital resources during the exam including e-books?

 Using E-books and digital versions of summaries in teaching is acceptable.
 During the exam, for academic integrity reasons, access to digital versions will not be allowed.
-Candidates will need to print the books or resources and use hard copies during the exam.
+Students will need to print the books or resources and use hard copies during the exam.

 What kind of resource will be allowed for the DP Economics OBE pilot?